deepbag/react-grid-x/README.md

 - **Pagination support**: Choose from different pagination types (`rgx-table-pagination` or `rgx-arrow-pagination`) with configurable rows per page and pagination controls.
 - **Customizable styling**: Apply custom themes and styles to the table and pagination components.
 - **Server-side pagination**: Optionally support server-side pagination for large datasets.
+- **Tooltip support**: Enable tooltips for column headers with customizable content for better user guidance.
 - **Under development**: More features coming soon!

 ## Installation